acavella/cavella.com/index.md

 permalink: /
 layout: default
 ---
-<p>Hey, my name is Tony!
-Welcome to my personal blog/site.
-I will attempt to update this regularly, however,
-I make no guarantee.
-I work in the mobile security and infrastructure; mostly test, evaluation and integration.
-I'm also building a large homelab using primarily large clusters of Raspberry Pis, much of my writing will document that journey.</p>
+<p><b>Hey, my name is Tony!
+I'm a Linux nerd, mobile infrastructure engineer, and general tech enthusiast!</b></br>
+This is my personal blog, somewhere I can write about random topics that I find interesting.
+That being said, there is no gaurentee that I will update this blog with any regular routine, mostly when I learn something new that I think might be beneficial to share. </p>

 <h3>Blog Posts</h3>